Leading Scholars Award

 - If you have already applied for admission please return to the application website and log in using the login ID and PIN you created.
 You will see a button directing you to apply for the Leading Scholar Award.
 Your Leading Scholar Award Application and Application for Admission are linked, so it is important that you use the same login information.
 If you forget your login ID and/or PIN, please contact the Admissions Office at 888-688-1885 or email email@example.com and they will look it up for you.

 - To apply for the Leading Scholar Award you will need to have a teacher, counselor, or other mentor's contact information ready to input.
 The nominator/mentor will receive an email with instructions detailing how to submit his or her recommendation.
 Their nomination asks that they explain what makes you outstanding and to give specific examples of leadership skills and abilities that you possess.
-Their nomination will be due on October 18th, which gives them three extra days.
+Their nomination will be due on October 14th, which gives them two extra days.

 - Further instructions on how to apply for the award are available on the Leading Scholar Application submission website.